 Excellence begins with employees who feel supported and have opportunities to grow.
 Our financial assistance programs for team members include initiatives for educational and professional development.

 During the 2008 recession, the Foundation introduced a program that provides food and gifts for our colleagues and their families in times of need.
 We also created a scholarship program for colleagues’ children.
-And as one in three employees do not yet hold U.S. citizenship, we support them by offering grants to cover the $725 citizenship application fee.
+And as one in three employees does not yet hold U.S. citizenship, we support them by offering grants to cover the $725 citizenship application fee.
 In the first year of the program, 28 team members received this grant.